yaelt1/C_python_clustering/README.md

 # hw2_software
-Python user interface using C extension program calculating clusters of given data
+Python user interface that leverages a C extension program to perform cluster calculations.